Mindgreppers/lifemaker_web/content/_index.md

 weight: -270
 ---

-## Am I truly happy and fulfilled?
-Is happiness my spontaneous nature?
-If not, is it my desire?
-If yes, then why am I not happy all the time?
-Do I do actions as a being of happiness or do I do actions, in order to be happy?
-Do external agents or conditions give me happiness or is this intrinsic? *Who am I*, really, (the One who is here right now)?
-Is there a purpose or grander scheme of things in being here and experiencing *all this*, in this form?
-Is there even a need to know the grander scheme?
-Or is it simply enough, to be My spontaneous, natural and happy Self?
-Is the happiness of My family, community, humanity, Co-existence not My happiness?
-Can we truly prosper in silos, as it is today? **How can We be happy together?** Should something change, or *improve*?
-If yes, then what is it?
-Is it within, without or both?
-Do I, as in this human form, with this family and community, and do We, as humanity, have the possibility, of a complete, mutually fulfilling, and justful approach, towards ensuring nutrition, health, safety, love, abundance, happiness, meaningful growth and Self-realisation for all families like mine?
-Can we live in symbiosis with Nature, as equals with all animal and plant species?
-Are there others asking these same questions?
-Are there some who have answers?
-Are there some who are committed to, and or indeed *actually*, living this way?
+## Yes, there can be heaven on Earth.
+Every human family can be enlightened.
+Happiness and auspiciousness can be everlasting human tradition.

+**The change can start with your family today!**

+> Lifemaker is a global and local collaboration by families for *good and only good*; in co-existence

-*Are you facing questions or challenges - material to mind to spiritual, or from personal to family to social?
+*Are you or your family facing questions or challenges - material, mental, spiritual, personal, familial or social?
 Do you need any kind of help or insight?
-Or do you wish to share an insight?*
+Or do you wish to share an insight or collaborate in any manner?*

 ## A friendly Lifeline is here for you

-No matter what is your question, need or concern, we will love to hear from you and do what we can - for we consider you as our Family.
-Our members with different kinds of expertise, will do their best to help you.
+No matter what is your question, need, suggestion or concern, we will love to hear from you and do what we can - for we consider you as our Family.
+Our members with different backgrounds, will do their best to help you.
 Reach out to us through [Lifeline service](/lifeline) today!

-## What is LifeMaker?

-> Lifemaker is a Global Family with a simple, social and scientific approach towards mutually fulfilling and enlightened way of life, at all levels of Existence, from *Matter to Energy to Mind to Spirit*.
-It is a methodical model for happiness of human (family) and its entire co-existence, in continuity.
-It is intended to be a living tradition, starting in present and lasting for all humanity, for all time to come.
-It is, and will forever be, based on certain values like self realisation, justfulness, inquisitiveness, wisdom, unconditional and same love etc.

-Our family aspires to live by [an evolving, Universal Value System](/values).
-We are an of people and for people family, its member units giving support to each other on a collective journey of Infinity on Earth, as One Unit.
-We wish to setup a tradition of Enlightened and Prosperous social living, which will include anyone with any background, who wishes for unconditional happiness as a continuous state.
+Our forum will be up soon.

+## Our goals are

+- Prosperous, happy and enlightened human families, in justful co-existence.
+- Heaven on Earth
+- Benevolent Humanity
+- Auspiciousness for all time

 Don't forget to see some of our members call out to our Tribe at the bottom of this page.

-## Our goals

-The aim of LifeMaker is to foster a global and local collaboration for nutrition, health, abundance, love, happiness, trust, symbiosis, self-growth and self-realisation in every family.
-By connecting the global tribe as families of truth seekers and change makers, we aim to create the conditions for a *new planetary culture of Enlightened consciousness, continuous happiness and justfulness in shared abundance*.

-- Mutually fulfilled, happy and growing families, joined together as One Universal Family
-- To discover the nature of Self and live justfully with all relationships in co-existence
-- To conserve and use resources wisely
-- To be locally sustainable clusters of families living *in symbiosis with* each other and local Nature

 ## Our approach

-- Adopt a *complete solution* covering (every) family's material, mental and spiritual needs
+Our family aspires to live by [an evolving, Universal Value System](/values).
+Our members serve each other, Humanity and Earth in every meaningful way possible.
+We welcome families from any background, given they are indeed curious to understand reality as-it-is and ready to commit to living that way.

+- **Meet with an open frame, to understand and See reality (Life, Living, Existence, Co-existence) as-it-is**
+  - Attend one of our introductory workshops of 7 days
+- **Once the picture is seen in the open frame, start applying the Wisdom in Living**
+  - Live together in a cooperative, complimentary, justful and mutually fulfilling way
-- Adopting a family based approach for existential and co-existential [education](/model) and [value based co-living](/values)
+- **Prove and replicate a standard model for existential and co-existential [education](/model) and [value based co-living](/values)**
-  - A union of at least two people with a common goal to live life together meanigfully, is being called a family
-  - Everyone is part of some family or other, whether by blood, friendship or Spirit.
-  - Those who find themselves completely isolated without anyone, are welcome to join any family from our Universal family
-- Helping each other *in every meaningful way possible*
-- A mutual understanding of co-ownership, conservation and right utilisation of any resources
+  - The family is the fundamental Unit, instead of individual
+  - Our package will empower families on health and nutrition, production, exchange, education and enlightenment
+  - The package is aimed to help them live in a mutually fulfilling way; within itself and with its neighborhood
-- Living in villages and communities in symbiosis with nature
+- **Live at grassroots with village based communities; in symbiosis with each other and all Nature**
-  - If city life is needed for some families, they can also live in mutual symbiosis in cities
-  - Yet those families must come and stay with village based families for at least some time every now and then
-- Being locally and mutually sustainable
-  - Natural farming with local sharing
-  - Being complementary and cooperative to the greatest extent possible
+  - Share and utilise land, water and resources in the right manner
+  - Be as much locally self-reliant as possible
+  - Support the needs of local member families
+  - Conduct residential programs for immersive co-living, skills and knowledge sharing
+  - Invite families from outside to learn and share
+- **Have complimentary production, exchange and cooperation at local level**
-  - Least dependence on imported goods or skills
+  - Emphasise on Natural farming, eco-businesses/services, living skills and physical work
+  - Produce, share and use justfully, and as locally as possible
+- **Keep learning**
+  - Have regular community gatherings to discuss on Life and current state of affairs in Living
+  - Provide facility for internet access and remote communication
+  - Have workshops, programs and events for exposure, skills and knowledge
+- **Connect globally as a United Enlightened family**
+  - Develop tools and means for remote cooperation and collaboration
+  - Fund travel expenses for learning or teaching
-- Equally accessible information and learning resources to all
+  - Support member communities and families meaningfully; in all ways possible
-- Children of all families are children of the Integral Family
-- Wellbeing of every member is wellbeing of the Integral Family

-## Philosophy: Who am I?

-> **I am** (Existence, indivisible, integral, unborn, undying, formless, limitless, timeless, eternal Self, forever same, omnipresent, transcendental). **I am (Existence), with everyone (Co-existence).**

-Every one, has the same nature of Self within, because it is our True nature.
-This revelation is equally accessible to everyone, and we experience it in moments as pure Happiness or Love.
-Moses, Jesus, Buddha, Prophet Mohammed, Krishna, Nanak, Rumi, Osho, Krishnamurthy, Ramana Maharishi and millions of others throughout our history have experienced and shared this with us for our benefit, *in different ways*.
-But we don't see people really happy, despite the material "development" in last century.
-Why doesn't the wise teachings of our ancestors work for us today?
-What is lacking?
-We want to find and fill that lacking.
-Everyone can be a Master and Knower, and their knowing be beautifully manifested in their relationships, family and work.
-This is what we, as modern humans, wish for present and future Humanity.

-You can read more about the philosophy of non-duality and duality and its backing, by all major relegions, prophets, masters and philosophers [here](/philosophy)
+- **Serve Family, Humanity and Earth**
+  - Make the world a happier, better and more sustainable place for all Life forms, in present and future
+  - Prosperous, happy and enlightened family.
+Heaven on Earth.
+Benevolence in Humanity.
+Auspiciousness as a tradition.

 ## Interested in Lifemaker?
-Let us do an initial exploration of possibilities together

-  - Please read the content on our website and blog
-  - Get in touch with us personally through Email, watsapp, video or voice call - ([Lifeline](/lifeline))
+  - Get in touch via Email, watsapp, video or voice call - ([Lifeline](/lifeline))
+  - Join one of our workshops (In June)
   - (Coming soon) Use [Online forum](/forum) to ask any questions about Life or Lifemaker, get to know us, and the concept, integrate perspectives etc.
 -

-## What's happening now?

-* Lifeline counselling for Life support - gathering experts and spreading the word for seekers to reach out
-* Work on the website, blog, charter of living
-* Setting up the online forum
-* Networking with people from across the world
-* Workshops on demand
-* Starting the development of the daily self check app (which will help people analyse and improve themselves daily as their personal guide)
-* Setting up internal communication mechanisms

 ## Contribute
-* Join our database of experts to advice and support others in different ways
+* Join as an expert
+* Help on ground or for online work
+* Suggest lifeline to your friends in need
 * Donate funds or help raise funds
-* Suggest lifeline to your friends in need
 * Be of design or technical help
-* Help create the whitepaper for an [alternative global economy](/economy) for our tribe
-* Suggest Lifemakers to your friends who will resonate and can be potential members

-# Donate

-Since we are a for people and by people initiative, we thrive via mutual contribution and monetary donations.
-In order to donate please get in touch with us via email or Watsapp, as we don't have an online payment mechanism right now.
-Shall you donate, it will help us

-- operations and infrastructure building
-- Workshops, events, travel and communication
-- build and host our online resources, forum and applications
-- help sustain our full time contributors
-- empowering help to member families
+* Spread the word

 ## Call to the tribe